Back to all articles

 Still unsure which is better for your business?
 Start by considering your fleet’s average route lengths, infrastructure access, and sustainability commitments.

-Whether you’re transitioning to electric or operating a mixed fleet, the Edenred Black Fuel Card gives you the flexibility to manage both fuel and EV charging expenses.
-It offers:
+Whether you’re transitioning to electric or operating a mixed fleet, our EV Charge Cards give you the flexibility to manage both fuel and EV charging expenses.

 Choosing between EVs and hybrids comes down to: